What are my responsibilities as a participant?

 Gilder Lehrman Teacher Seminars are generally eligible for CEU and PDP credits, but it is your responsibility to verify eligibility with your school administration or state PD office.
 If you need more information to determine eligibility than is available on the teacher seminars page, please email us at [email protected].

 Each participant should plan to bring their own laptop computer to complete seminar projects.
 While some colleges have computer clusters available, many do not.

 Will there be Internet access?

-Some sites have Internet access, but you may need to provide your own cables; other sites have wireless Internet access.
+Yes, all sites have Internet access, but you may need to provide your own cables; some sites have wireless Internet access.